cloudius-systems/osv/README.md

 ### Aarch64

-By default, OSv kernel gets built for x86_64 architecture, but it is also possible to build one for ARM by adding **arch** parameter like so:
+By default, OSv kernel gets built for the native host architecture (x86_64 or aarch64), but it is also possible to cross-compile kernel and modules on Intel machine for ARM by adding **arch** parameter like so:
 ```bash
 ./scripts/build arch=aarch64
 ```
-At this point cross-compiling the **aarch64** version of OSv is only supported on Fedora and Ubuntu and relevant aarch64 gcc and libraries' binaries can be downloaded using the `./scripts/download_aarch64_packages.py` script.
-OSv can also be built natively on Ubuntu on ARM hardware like Raspberry PI 4, Odroid N2 or RockPro64
+At this point cross-compiling the **aarch64** version of OSv is only supported on Fedora, Ubuntu and CentOS 7 and relevant aarch64 gcc and libraries' binaries can be downloaded using the `./scripts/download_aarch64_packages.py` script.
+OSv can also be built natively on Ubuntu on ARM hardware like Raspberry PI 4, Odroid N2+ or RockPro64.

-Please note that simple "hello world" app and 80% of unit tests should work just fine, but overall the ARM part of OSv has not been as well maintained and tested as x86_64 due to the lack of volunteers.
-In addition, the same simple example can successfully run on QEMU and Firecraker on Raspberry PI 4 with KVM acceleration enabled.
+Please note that as of the latest [0.56.0 release](https://github.com/cloudius-systems/osv/releases/tag/v0.56.0), the ARM part of OSv has been greately improved and tested and is quite close in functionality to the x86_64 port.
+In addition, most unit tests and many more advanced apps like nginx, python, iperf3, etc can successfully run on QEMU and Firecraker on Raspberry PI 4 and Odroid N2+ with KVM acceleration enabled.

 For more information about the aarch64 port please read [this Wiki page](https://github.com/cloudius-systems/osv/wiki/AArch64).

 ### Filesystems